-This is the name of a mountain, located on the boundaries of Shizuoka and Yamanashi prefectures in central Japan, that has been a symbol for the Japanese for centuries.
-The kanji that make up Fuji are 富 (fu, fuu, tomi, to.mu) meaning "abundant, enrich, wealth" and 士 (shi) meaning "gentleman, samurai."
+This is the name of a mountain, known in Japanese as Fuji-san/Fujiyama (富士山), located on the boundaries of Shizuoka and Yamanashi prefectures in central Japan, that has been a symbol for the Japanese for centuries.
+The name is made up of 富 (fu, fuu, tomi, to.mu) meaning "wealth" and 士 (shi, samurai) meaning "gentleman, samurai."

 The etymology of this place name is still being debated, though the theory that it is derived from Ainu フヂ (fuji)